xiaojierzi/CODA/README.md

 ## Development Status and Tutorials
 We are currently finalizing the packaging and testing of CODA to support streamlined installation and broader compatibility.
 A PyPI release is planned in the near future.

-At present, we have released Tutorial 2, which demonstrates the alignment and spatial analysis functionalities of CODA.
-Additional tutorials—Tutorial 1: Alignment, Tutorial 3: Common Domain Identification, and more—are under active development.
+At present, we have released Tutorial 1, which demonstrates the alignment and spatial analysis functionalities of CODA.
+Tutorial 2, focusing on common domain identification, is also available.

-Future updates will also enhance compatibility with other spatial transcriptomics toolkits and data formats.
+Additional tutorials and expanded documentation are under active development.
+Future updates will enhance compatibility with other spatial transcriptomics toolkits and data formats.

-Stay tuned for upcoming releases and documentation updates.
+Stay tuned for upcoming releases and improvements.